directus/directus/readme.md

 ## Versioning ##
-For transparency and insight into our release cycle, releases will be numbered with the follow format:
+Directus releases are numbered with the following format and guidelines:

 `<major>.<minor>.<patch>`

-And constructed with the following guidelines:

 * Breaking backwards compatibility bumps the major
 * New additions without breaking backwards compatibility bumps the minor
 * Bug fixes and misc changes bump the patch

-_For more information on semantic versioning, please visit [http://semver.org/](http://semver.org/)._
+_For more information on semantic versioning, please visit [semver.org](http://semver.org/)._

 ## Database Types ##